Updated May 2020

-Service to others adds an increased sense of well-being and greater purpose to your life.
-Recent research reported in the American Psychological Association journal Health Psychology suggests volunteer work can increase your lifespan when you’re motivated by increased social contact and/or by helping others.
+Service to others adds an increased sense of well-being and a greater purpose to your life.
+Research1 suggests volunteer work can increase lifespan when we’re motivated by increased social contact and/or by helping others.

 - How much time do you want to commit?

 - What skills, expertise or knowledge can you bring to the organization?

 - Do you prefer to work on your own or as a team member?

 - Do you desire a high-profile position, or do you like working behind the scenes?

 Understanding your interests and preferences helps you find a volunteer opportunity that makes a difference to you and the organization or cause.